 Jubeda Khatun is a freelance workshop facilitator, producer, theatre maker and director.
 She graduated in Performing Arts in 2009 at Salford university.
 Jubeda became an Outreach Co-ordinator at the Everyman Theatre in partnership with The Bluecoat, where she co-ordinated and delivered an inclusive programme of participatory arts and cultural work in the Alt Valley Neighbourhood Area.
 Dubbed a future leader of tomorrow alumni of Artistic Director Leadership programme delivered by a cohort of theatres, Tiata Fahodzi, 20 Stories High, Freedom Studios and Talawa Theatre Company which is designed to change the face of leadership.

 Blue Saint is a rapper, singer-songwriter, designer, poet, spoken word artist and producer that blends hip–hop, RnB and electronic music.
-A part of Writing on the Wall’s Liverpool Young Writers at the ages twelve to sixteen, winner of the Poetry Society’s SLAMbassadors Award at fourteen, A MOBO nominee at the age of fifteen, a winner of Merseyrail Soundstation 2014, a prize celebrating breaking new talent in the Liverpool music scene, and a member of the award winning theatre company 20 Stories High.
+Winner of the Poetry Society’s SLAMbassadors Award at fourteen, A MOBO nominee at the age of fifteen, a winner of Merseyrail Soundstation 2014, a prize celebrating breaking new talent in the Liverpool music scene, and a member of the award winning theatre company 20 Stories High.

 Paige has worked in the events industry as a performer for over ten years, specialising in Musical Theatre, Children’s entertainment and corporate events where she devises shows and performs at large corporate venues such as: Elland Road Stadium & Cedar Court Hotels.
 Aside from her roles on the stage with acts such as her ABBA tribute band, Paige graduated last year from LJMU with a 1st degree in events management and works as a youth worker in Liverpool.